-- 1: Purpose This regulation is intended to ensure that each bank maintains a level of capital, in absolute terms and in relation to total assets, which (i) is adequate to protect the interests of depositors and creditors, (ii) is commensurate with the risk profile and activities of the bank, and (iii) promotes public confidence in the individual bank and in the banking system overall. - 2: Scope This regulation applies to the initial capital and to the capital adequacy ratios of all Palau banks and the branches of foreign banks licensed by the Commission to conduct financial activities in Palau whose deposits are not insured in accordance with a government sponsored depository insurance program. - 3: Responsibility It is the responsibility of a bank's board of directors to establish and maintain a level of capital that complies at all times with the Act and this regulation and is fully adequate for the risk profile and activities of the bank.
-The capital levels required by this regulation are the minimum levels acceptable for banks that are fundamentally sound, well-managed, and have no material financial or operational weaknesses; higher capital levels may be required for individual banks based on circumstances listed below under paragraph 3, Part III.
+- 1: Purpose This regulation is intended to ensure that each bank maintains a level of capital, in absolute terms and in relation to total assets, which (i) is adequate to protect the interests of depositors and creditors, (ii) is commensurate with the risk profile and activities of the bank, and (iii) promotes public confidence in the individual bank and in the banking system overall. - 2: Scope This regulation applies to the initial capital and to the capital adequacy ratios of all Palau banks and the branches of foreign banks licensed by the Commission to conduct financial activities in Palau, whose deposits are not insured in accordance with a government sponsored depository insurance program. - 3: Responsibility It is the responsibility of a bank's board of directors to establish and maintain a level of capital that complies at all times with the requirements of 26 PNC, Chapter 10 and this regulation, and is fully adequate for the risk profile and activities of the bank.
+The capital levels required by this regulation are the minimum levels acceptable for banks that are fundamentally sound, well-managed, and have no material financial or operational weaknesses; higher capital levels may be required for individual banks based on circumstances listed in Part III, paragraph 3.